-There are several home remedies and over-the-counter treatments for mild cat acne but talk to your veterinarian before applying anything to your cat’s skin.
-At the first sign of redness, swelling, or lesions, “visit a veterinarian for a tailored diagnostic and treatment plan,” says Dr. Ramón Almela, DVM, Ph.D., DECVD.
+There are several home remedies and over-the-counter treatments for mild cat acne but talk to your vet before applying anything to your cat’s skin.
+At the first sign of redness, swelling, or lesions, “visit a veterinarian for a tailored diagnostic and treatment plan,” says Dr Ramón Almela, DVM, PhD, DECVD.

-Studies indicate that fatty acid supplements in the form of omega-3 fatty acids can reduce inflammation and heal the skin, providing relief for mild cases of cat acne.
+Studies indicate that supplements in the form of omega-3 fatty acids can reduce inflammation and heal the skin, providing relief for mild cases of cat acne.
 Gentle, warm compresses can be useful, too.
-But popping cat acne is never a good idea; steer clear from irritating the infection-prone blackheads or lesions.
+But popping cat acne is never a good idea; steer clear of irritating the infection-prone blackheads or lesions.

 Cat acne isn’t known to go away on its own.
-So, if at-home treatment isn’t working, or if symptoms are worsening, visit your veterinarian.
-Specialists like Dr. Piccione are here to help with severe skin conditions.
-However, most cases of feline acne resolve with a trip to your general veterinarian.
+So, if at-home treatment isn’t working, or if symptoms are worsening, visit your vet.
+Specialists like Dr Piccione can help with severe skin conditions.
+However, most cases of feline acne can be resolved by your general vet.

 What Causes Cat Acne?

-According to Dr. Piccione, cat acne is a common idiopathic disorder of follicular keratinization.
+According to Dr Piccione, cat acne is a common idiopathic disorder of follicular keratinization.
 Basically, too much keratin (a protein found in the skin) is being produced and getting trapped in follicles, which produces blackheads.
 But why is too much keratin being produced?
-We don’t know (AKA idiopathic).
+We don’t know (AKA the idiopathic tag).
 When blackheads get secondary bacterial infections, that’s when raised pimples and pus form.

 The causes of cat acne may include:

 - Excessive oil production.
-Dr. Piccione theorizes that cat acne is most commonly found under the chin because that’s where a greater number of sebaceous (oil-producing) glands are located.
+Dr Piccione theorises that cat acne is most commonly found under the chin because that’s where a greater number of sebaceous (oil-producing) glands are located.
 Normally, the glands produce just enough oil to keep the fur and skin healthy.
 Too much, and it clogs up the follicles.